Skip to content

 Direct Deposit Forms

 The Comptroller’s office provides a Direct Deposit Authorization form (74-176) for optional agency use.
-Agencies may use the Comptroller’s form or create their own form or electronic authorization method such as a self-service portal.
+Agencies may use the Comptroller’s form or create their own custom form or electronic authorization method such as a self-service portal or electronic form require Comptroller approval before they are used.

 Instructions for Comptroller’s Direct Deposit Authorization Form